 I’m not entirely sure about Jack and Justin (for as much as we all chat, we’re actually not roomies ;P ), but my diet isn’t terribly high in carbs to begin with.
 I definitely don’t like to teach my clients to be ‘carbophobes’ because carbohydrates certainly have their place.
 However, hopping on this bone broth detox did show me that I had been eating more than I’d eaten in the past.
-I most certainly went through an adjustment period and felt the effects of the low carb flu.
-With that in mind, if and when you try out this particular bone broth detox for yourself, note that any adjustments in carb intake can definitely result in symptoms of and/or a full blown ‘carb flu’.
+I most certainly went through an adjustment period and felt the effects.
+With that in mind, if and when you try out this particular bone broth detox for yourself, note that any adjustments in carb intake may result in flu-like symptoms.

 Here were some of the ‘carb flu’ symptoms we actually experienced between days 1-4 (and occasionally towards the end of the week, but much less so than at the beginning):